mu-hashmi/speculative-cloud-execution/CONTRIBUTING.md

 Thank you for considering contributing to the Speculative Cloud Execution project!

+## How to Contribute

+If you're interested in contributing to this project, simply fork the repository, make your changes, and submit a pull request.

 ## Roadmap

 Here are some areas that are being explored: